For many years, the question of “Can I go for Umrah After Ramadan” is always a regular one.

 I know one of the reasons why people want to go for Umrah after Eid Al Fitr is because hotel prices drop significantly.
 This is also the quietest time for Umrah.

-Sadly the Hajj season is off limits but the good news is you can go for Umrah on the tourist visa after Ramadan and up until the start of the Hajj season 2020.
+Sadly the Hajj season is off limits but the good news is you can go for Umrah on a tourist visa after Ramadan and up until the start of the Hajj season 2022.